ZetaCrush/CXcompress/README.md

-# cxcompress
+# FlowerGunKing
-Cxcompress is a lossless text compressor with the vision of being the best open-source compressor on the internet
+FlowerGunKing is a lossless text compressor with the vision of being the best open-source compressor on the internet

 # Compile
 ```
-    gcc -o run cxcompress.c -lzstd
+    gcc -o run flowergunking.c -lzstd
 ```

 # Usage